sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_04.rst

    :name: fig-rejectionRegion2

    The critical region for a one-sided test.
-In this case, the alternative hypothesit is that θ = 0.5 so we would only reject the null hypothesis for large values of X. As a consequence, the critical region only covers the upper tail of the sampling distribution, specifically the upper 5\% of the distribution.
+In this case, the alternative hypothesis is that θ = 0.5 so we would only reject the null hypothesis for large values of X. As a consequence, the critical region only covers the upper tail of the sampling distribution, specifically the upper 5\% of the distribution.
 Contrast this to the two-sided version in